x1nd3ng/x1nd3ng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-<strong>Welcome to my website!</strong>
+**Welcome to my page!**

-I am currently a Carnegie Postdoctoral Fellow at the Earth and Planets Laboratory, [Carnegie Institution for Science](https://carnegiescience.edu).
-My research focuses on investigating the physical and chemical behavior of planetary materials under extreme conditions using ab initio and machine-learning-based atomistic simulations to understand how Earth and other planetary bodies formed, differentiated, and evolved.
+I am currently working as a Carnegie Postdoctoral Fellow at the Earth and Planets Laboratory, [Carnegie Institution for Science](https://carnegiescience.edu), where I investigate the physical and chemical behavior of planetary materials under extreme conditions using *ab initio* and machine-learning-based atomistic simulations.
+My research aims to understand how Earth and other rocky planets formed, differentiated, and evolved through time.

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-Incidentally, these same features make it a great template for anyone that needs to show off a professional template!
+Before joining Carnegie, I earned my Ph.D. in Geophysics at the School of Earth and Space Sciences, University of Science and Technology of China (USTC) under Prof. Zhongqing Wu, where I studied the elasticity and isotope fractionation of deep-mantle minerals with *ab initio* calculations.
+I also completed my B.S. at the School of the Gifted Young, University of Science and Technology of China.

+Thanks for stopping by — and feel free to reach out if you’d like to chat about deep Earth, planetary evolution, or ideas for collaboration!

 A data-driven personal website
 ======